Skip to main content

 Is Claude Safe for Everyday Use?

 Yes, for most things.
 Claude works well for writing letters, drafting emails, asking questions about health or travel, getting help with recipes, and reading long documents you'd like summarised.
-Anthropic, the company behind Claude, was founded specifically to research how to make AI safer.
+Anthropic, the company behind Claude, was founded specifically to research how to make safer.
 That gives it a different character from some competitors.

 The risks fall into two categories: sharing information you should not share, and trusting answers you should not trust without checking.
 Both are manageable once you know what to watch for.